chanzo/script-launcher/src/README.md

 ```

 ### Interactive menu
 Use the **menu** section to create an interactive landing menu, so a new developer can get start on your project more easily.
 The value of the **description** keyword is used as a description of presented values.
 The value of the **separator** keyword takes a facultative String value that'll be use as the separator.
 If omitted, the separator will be --------.
 Use `launch interactive` to ignore the `launcher-custom.json` file.
+The **options.menu.timeout** can be used to auto close the menu after a specified time.
+Use the [Menu options](#menu-options) section for more information.

 **Run**: `npm start` to use this example.
 ``` JSON